Commercial Truck Accident Attorneys in Dallas, Texas

 - Cutting curves too sharply - Large trucks and tractor-trailers are very long vehicles.
 Consequently, they usually need extra room in order to negotiate sharp turns and corners.
 When truck drivers fail to follow the roadway markings or miscalculate the turning radius at an intersection or curve, serious accidents can result.

-- Fatigue – When drivers operate their trucks and tractor-trailers for hours on end, it is very easy for them to become fatigued while behind the wheel.
+- Truck Driver Fatigue - When truck drivers in Dallas operate their trucks and tractor-trailers for hours on end, it is very easy for them to become fatigued while behind the wheel.
 Driving for long hours can also lead to “highway hypnosis” and may even result in a driver falling asleep at the wheel.
 When that happens, a driver may switch lanes or veer across a double line, striking a smaller vehicle head-on and causing injuries and damages.

 - Failing to assess road and weather conditions - Various factors can affect road conditions in a given area.
 For example, large amounts of rain can cause hydroplaning or skidding, while roadway repairs and construction sites can create grooved pavement and uneven lanes.
 When truck drivers fail to acknowledge these hazards while operating their vehicles, they significantly increase their chances of colliding with another vehicle.